nwfsc-cb/rCAX/inst/cax.md

 ## Where and how to find the citation information

-The metadata columns provide the necessary information to produce a citation.
+The metadata columns from the downloaded HLI data provide the necessary information to produce a citation.
+The columns that you need are described below.

-Recommended dataset citation format:
+**Recommended dataset citation format:**

 Dataset Name (date range).
 Type of data.
 Data provider and contributor/s.
 Protocol and methods available at website.
 Data accessed by consumer name version or date accessed from website.

+**Example:**

 Salmon, Chinook (Snake River spring/summer-run ESU) East Fork South Fork Salmon River - summer (1987-2018).
 Natural Origin Spawner Abundance.
 Nez Perce Tribe and Idaho Department of Fish and Game.
 Protocols and methods available at https://www.monitoringresources.org/Document/Protocol/Details/2246.
 Accessed from www.cax.streamnet.org vers May 26 2020 10:00PM by Mari Williams, NOAAF NWFSC/PSMFC.

-### Dataset name - hli$ESAPOPNAME
-### Date range - min hli$spawningyear and max hli$spawningyear.
-### Type of data - HLI name. this is not exactly correct. for true NOSA yes, but there are escapements within the nosa table defined as such.
-### Data provider - hli$ContactAgency hli$otherdatasources.
+### Columns with the metadata

+* Dataset name:   `esapopname` column.
+* Date range: For NOSA tables, the year is in the `spawningyear` column. min and max of this column gives the data range.
+* Type of data: The HLI name is generally what the data type is.
+However, for NOSA (Natural origin spawner abundance) tables, you will need to look at the notes for each data row as data are escapement (natural and non-natural origin).
+* Data provider: the `contactagency` and `otherdatasources` columns.
-### Protocol and methods availabile at hli$protmethurl.
+* Protocol and methods: `protmethurl` column.
-### Data accessed by username.
+* Data accessed by: Your name.
-### Data version hli$datasetversion.
+* Data version: `datasetversion` column name.